-Although most studies on the NAO have focused on the winter season, Folland et al. (2008) have recently studied its summertime expression during July and August.
+Although most studies on the NAO have focused on the winter season, Folland et al. (2009) have recently studied its summertime expression during July and August.
 They demonstrate that the NAO's positive phase is associated with anomalously wet conditions over the western Mediterranean, and anomalously dry conditions across the Sahel; see also Hurrell and Folland (2002).
-Correlation maps (not shown) indicate a broad-scale influence on low-level winds over Africa and the Mediterranean; in its positive phase, the summertime NAO tends to weaken the West African monsoon (described as track 2 above), while tending also to weaken the flow across the Mediterranean and Egypt associated with track 3.
+Correlation maps between the NAO index and the lowlevel moisture flux vector (not shown) indicate a broad-scale influence of the NAO on the low-level flow over North Africa and the Mediterranean; in its positive phase, the summertime NAO tends to weaken the West African monsoon (described as track 2 above), while tending also to strengthen the flow across the Mediterranean and Egypt associated with track 3.

-A mean phase difference of 2.5 year in the 7-year oscillation and 2.1 year in the 4.2-year oscillation is found in the coupled oscillatory modes of the NAO index and the Nile records.
+A mean phase difference of 2.5 year in the 7.6-year oscillation and 2.1 year in the 4.2-year oscillation is found in the coupled oscillatory modes of the NAO index and the Nile records.
 The almost exact phase opposition at the 4.2-year period indicates that the negative phase of the NAO is associated with enhanced Nile River flow at this period, with the West African monsoon (track 2) most active.
-For the 7-year period, the delay in the Nile River flow is closer to a quarter period than to a half-period, and it is thus more likely that the Eastern Mediterranean track 3 plays a greater role at this period.
+For the 7.6-year period, the delay in the Nile River flow is closer to a quarter period than to a half-period, and it is thus more likely that the Eastern Mediterranean track 3 plays a greater role at this period.

-4.2 The rain in Jerusalem and the NAO index
+4.2 The rain in Jerusalem and the NAO

-The 134-year time interval of overlap between the precipitation records in Jerusalem and the NAO index is 1961-1993.
+The 134-year time interval of overlap between the precipitation records in Jerusalem and the NAO index is 1861-1993.
 Since the rainy season in the eastern part of the Eastern Mediterranean is during the winter months, we use the mean value of the NAO index during December-April in our analysis.

-We apply M-SSA with channel 1 consisting of the NAO index and channel 2 of the precipitation record in Jerusalem.
-The analysis carried out with M = 30 and 40 year gave almost the same results for both values of M. The significant oscillations have periods of 7.8, 3.8, 3.1 and 2 years.
+We apply M-SSA with channel 1 consisting of the NAO index and channel 2 being the precipitation record in Jerusalem.
+The analyses carried out with M = 30 and 40 year gave almost the same results for both values of M. The significant oscillations have periods of 7.8, 3.8, 3.1 and 2 years.